The Glean CLI tool

 The available commands are as follows:

-glean create
+glean listβ

 Create a new database.

-Also mark the DB as complete--stacked REPO
+Also mark the DB as complete--stacked DB

-Create a stacked database on top ofREPO
+Create a stacked database on top ofDB.--property NAME=VALUE

-Set properties when creating a DBFILE..
+Set properties when creating a DB--update-schema-for-stacked

-glean write
+glean writeβ

 Write facts to a database.